 With education forming a core part of our community development strategy, we completed construction of a new school block and expanded a literacy project entitled ‘Happy Readers’ with the help of a five-year commitment from a donor and the British Army.

 We entered into an agreement with American NGO, Americares, for support to two existing health centres and our team regularly engage with local communities through specifically created community forums.
+In 2021, we partnered with the Americares, to upgrade two health centres, which included the maternity wing at Namanolo Health Centre.

 Bee-keeping and Moringa cultivation offer opportunities for local entrepreneurship as well as find alternative sources of income for surrounding communities.
 A number of tree nurseries have been established to propagate trees for planting to reduce pressure on natural vegetation, generating positive results for the community.
 Approximately 30,000 seedlings were produced in the first year.
+Nearly 77 tonnes of chillies were harvested through the Spicy Farmers project in 2021.
+The 'chilli elephant barrier' also reduced elephant breakouts significantly.
+During the Honey with Heart project, 194 new beehives were established, nearly doubling the amount of honey harvested in 2020.

 Sign up to be the first to hear #GoodNews happening around African Parks.×